LionyxML/auto-dark-emacs/README.md

 Do you want Emacs to follow your MacOS/Linux/Windows Dark-mode on/off options?

 This is it.
 This program lets Emacs change between 2 user defined (customizable) themes to be automatically changed when Dark Mode set on/off on MacOS/Linux/Windows.
-Now only supports Gnome on Linux.
+For now it supports Linux through Gnome and Termux(Android).

 By default, themes are _wombat_ and _leuven_, since these are bundled with Emacs.